 The Countess of Wessex - Roundtable event

-Royal Patron HRH The Countess of Wessex talked about the "tragic" impact that menopause can have on women and the need for greater support during a roundtable event to launch the campaign.
-Watch the video.
+Our Royal Patron HRH The Countess of Wessex talked about the "tragic" impact that menopause can have on women and the need for greater support during a roundtable event to launch the campaign.
+Watch the video of the roundtable event which included business leaders, politicians, celebrities, and of course, women.

 The Advisory, Conciliation and Arbitration Service (ACAS) has information about menopause at work and runs training to help raise awareness, tackle misconceptions and clarify the legal position.
 Support is available for both employers and employees.